-This past season, the Lancers captured their fifth MASCAC Tournament Championship under the direction of Baker while also sharing the MASCAC Regular Season title and making an appearance in the NCAA Division III New England Baseball Regional.
+During the 2014 campaign, the Lancers captured their fifth MASCAC Tournament Championship while also sharing the MASCAC Regular Season title and making an appearance in the NCAA Division III New England Baseball Regional.
 For his efforts Coach Baker was honored as the MASCAC Coach of the Year.

 Tim Stronach was a 22nd round draft pick of the Mets in the 2006 MLB Amateur Draft and Nate Nelson went in the 40th round to the Toronto Blue Jays in 2008.
 Four other Lancers have played Professional baseball.
 In 2001, Swedberg played for the Brewster Whitecaps in the Cape Cod League as an outfielder and catcher while Baker piloted the Bourne Braves in summer of 2002.

-Swedberg and Tim Leonard were also recipients of the prestigious Howard C. Smith Award, given out to the top senior scholor student-athlete in the MASCAC.
-Swedberg was also a recipient of a prestiegous NCAA Postgraduate Scholarship and two baseball players have represented Worcester State at the NCAA Leadership Conference.
+Swedberg and Tim Leonard were also recipients of the prestigious Howard C. Smith Award, given out to the top senior scholar student-athlete in the MASCAC.
+Swedberg was also a recipient of a prestigious NCAA Postgraduate Scholarship and two baseball players have represented Worcester State at the NCAA Leadership Conference.

 Coach Baker was a standout player at Auburn High that won the school’s first Central Massachusetts title in his senior year in 1987.
 Coach Baker had four last-inning game-winning hits en route to a 22-2 record as he set school records for average, RBIs and doubles.
 He was a recipient of the Jacques Award which is given for sportsmanship, loyalty and teamwork.
 Coach Baker was also awarded the first-ever Bill Peters Umpires Scholarship.